 Third, I can incorporate this into my DBCC CHECKDB job to either prioritize which databases to perform CHECKDB on first and/or selectively perform CHECKDB on databases that have not been checked in X number of days.

-I am sure there are other use cases, like performing integrity checks just prior to doing database backups to make sure we are not backing up a database is corruption issues etc.
+I am sure there are other use cases, like performing integrity checks just prior to doing database backups to make sure we are not backing up a database with corruption issues etc.

 https://learn.microsoft.com/en-us/sql/t-sql/functions/databasepropertyex-transact-sql